RxSwiftCommunity/RxController/document/chapter5-view.md

 ### Store properties with method

-The private store properties should be above the internal store properties.
+The store properties should following:

+- Private store properties.
+- Internal store properties.
+- Public store properties.

-The store properties is used for saving state of views or the data model.
+The store properties is used for saving the state of views or data models.

 ```swift
 var user: User? {